-Despite the potential for a tropical storm watch, Hiram's Haul still slated to be run as scheduled.
+Despite the potential for a tropical storm watch, check Hiram's Haul still slated to be run as scheduled.
 Wednesday's 5pm forecast predicts Hurricane Sandy to pass well to the East of Melbourne on Friday night and further North East on Saturday.

 The entire race is in the protected waters of the Indian River.
 Hiram's Haul has a two day format consisting of two 30 mile legs which allows plenty of room to make adjustments.
 The first leg on Saturday can be pushed back till later in the day or even skipped entirely.